lawrenceccheung/AWAKEN_summit_setup/CompareResults/HubHeightPlanes/README.md

 # Hub height plane comparisons

+The following document describes the file format and process for creating the hub-height planes for comparison.

 ## Writing out the pickle file
 So as long as you can get your hub-height plane loaded into python and you can do this
 ```python